 May the merry month of May be "Adopt A Dog' month and let's get some of these poor pooches out of kennels and into forever homes.
 More news

 We have now reached an all time high with numbers of dogs in commercial kennels and we cannot sustain this in the long term.
 Also it is not good for German Shepherds to be in kennels for long periods, they need to be in homes.

 Too many lovely dogs in rescue are being overlooked because they don't tick all the boxes.
-Dogs are sentient beings not designer objects.
+Dogs are sentient beings, not designer objects.
 If you are rescuing a dog, should size, colour or age really matter?
 We think not.
 One of the most infuriating comments we hear is that people only want young dogs because they don't want to lose a dog too soon.
-Okay so what do we do with all the middle aged or older dogs, leave them in kennels until they die?
-That is not rescue………
+Okay, so what do we do with all the middle-aged or older dogs, leave them in kennels until they die?
+That is not rescuing………